 To do so, the claimant creates a response script with only a signature.
-The script is then evaluated as depicted in Table 4.3 and 4.4.
+The scripts are then evaluated as depicted in Table 4.1 and 4.2.
 The signature and the public key are pushed onto the stack and evaluated.
 Note that the signature is computed as described in Sect.
-4.4.
+4.5.